frett27/Ada-Synthetizer/README.md

 A preview **Ada-Midi-Player** has been added in the repository to use the synthetizer with MIDI Files, using the Ada-Midi library.
 For more information, go to [Ada-Midi-Player](Ada-Midi-Player) folder for more informations.
+Ada Midi Player is also available as a C library to use it from C compatible languages.
+A micropython binding is also available.